john29917958/john29917958.github.io/source/_posts/Hello-Unit-Test.md

 ---
-layout: unit test
+layout: hello unit test
-title: Unit Test
+title: Hello!
+Unit Test
 date: 2018-04-28 19:50:36
 tags: [programming]
 category: Programming
 ---
-{% asset_img Unit-Test.jpg Unit Test %}
+{% asset_img Hello-Unit-Test.jpg Hello!
+Unit Test %}

 Actually, it’s the first time I'm surprised and benefited from unit tests.
 Recently, I added a new feature to a project in my company.
 After writing pseudo code for main logic and had it reviewed with my leader, seems like it’s time to jump in and code.
 For me, I prefer to have the feature tested before releasing it  for user acceptance tests.